 After an offering of appreciation to pioneer women, there is the story of Mrs Stephen George Henty, the first European woman at Portland, to whom the booklet was dedicated.
 She is often called Mrs Stephen George Henty, but let us call her Jane (Pace).

-Finally is a list of Portland’s Pioneering Women.
-Women born or living in Portland prior to 1864 were eligible.
-This is where I found Margaret.
+Finally is a list of Portland’s Pioneering Women with women living in Portland prior to 1864 eligible.
+That’s where I found Margaret.
 The Diwells lived in Portland for about five years from the time of their arrival on the Duke of Richmond in 1852.

 The photographs in the booklet are of Mrs Jane Henty, Mrs Marianne Crouch, Mrs Janet Laurie, Sarah Jane Wadmore and Mrs Rachel Hedditch.

-The booklet also comes as an Archive CD book and is available from the Genealogical Society of Victoria.
+The booklet also comes as an Archive CD book available from the Genealogical Society of Victoria.